-- train my staff to say 'Certainly, Madam,' or 'This way, sir', or 'I'll just ask the chef to make sure, sir,' or just 'Yes' - anything other than 'No Problem.'
+- train my staff to say 'Certainly, Madam,' or 'This way, sir', or 'I'll just ask the chef to make sure, sir,' 'Okay', 'That's fine, or just 'Yes' - anything other than 'No Problem.'
 Worst of all are those who manage to say it several times while taking one order.
 I would make clear that 'No Problem' is a three-strikes-and-you're-out offence.
 Possibly with a punch in the face.

 - fire on the spot any waiter who addressed my customers as 'you guys'.
 Particularly if they are over 40, or if the waiter is young enough to be their offspring.
-Unless those customers say 'can I get' when expressing their choice, in which case you can call them anything you damn well like.
+Unless those customers say 'can I get' when asking for what they would like, in which case you can call them anything you damn well like.

 - insist that my staff take twenty minutes or so each evening to actually find out about the stuff that's on the menu, so they can answer simple questions like 'What flavours of ice cream do you have?'